 There are a lot of phenomenal beaches lining the shore of Hawaii’s island of Kuai.
-Because there are so many other more famous beaches, Lumahai is ultimately underrated.
+Because there are so many other more famous beaches, Lumahai Beach feels underrated.

 There likely are a couple of reasons why this beach doesn’t get as much attention as others, and it’s not because it isn’t as stunningly beautiful.

 First off, the beach likely suffers from the fact that it frequently has intense currents that will pull swimmers away from the shore.
 Yes, I know that’s scary!
-Usually the currents aren’t as intense in the summer, which will allow you to safely swim here.
+Usually the currents aren’t as intense in the summer, which will allow you to safely swim here (and regardless of the currents there is a river/stream that heads out to the beach that you can almost always swim in).

 Another reason that Lumahai Beach might be underrated is that until recently it was closed.
 A number of Kauai beaches experienced abnormal flooding and had to be closed while they were revitalized.
 Thankfully, Lumahai Beach is back open and ready to be fully enjoyed again.